Polymer/old-docs-site/getting-the-code.md

 - **test/** — Test cases.
 - **toolkit.js** — The [Toolkit kernel](toolkit-kernel-explainer.html)

+You will also want the samples in `tookit-ui`.
+To check this repo, run: alongside your `toolkit` checkout:

+    git clone git://github.com/toolkitchen/toolkit-ui.git --recursive

 More on repository structure is below.

 ### Test your environment